Gitnaseem745/unify/README.md

 ## Live Demo

-You can check out a live demo of the app here: [Live Demo](https://unify-kappa.vercel.app/) And Design of this app is available here: [Figma Design](https://www.figma.com/design/Q8ilZFMmxkr11AppBNG5HN/Contact-App-UI?node-id=0-1&t=4AUAQODkf1H1ecLr-1)
+You can check out a live demo of the app here: [Live Demo](https://unify-kappa.vercel.app/) The design of this app is available here: [Figma Design](https://www.figma.com/design/Q8ilZFMmxkr11AppBNG5HN/Contact-App-UI?node-id=0-1&t=4AUAQODkf1H1ecLr-1)

 ---

 ## Notes for Live Demo

-- The **Add Contact** feature works in the live demo, but only for text fields (Name, Number, Email, etc.).
-- **Image upload is disabled** in the live demo.
-Any attempt to upload images will not be processed.
-- Contacts added through the live demo are temporary and will not persist.
+- Contacts added through the live demo are stored in a test database.
+Please delete the contacts after testing the functionality of the app.